How to create softly glowing light sources

 Required Supplies: printable supply list included in class package

-- high-quality Copic friendly marker cardstock (Cryogen Curious Metallic White 300gsm cardstock is highly recommended.)
+- High-quality Copic friendly marker cardstock (Cryogen Curious Metallic White is recommended)

 - 1" Post-It Tape (any color)

-- Staedtler Triplus Pen (0.3) in Dark Gray, Light Gray, Dark Brown, Red, French Green
+- Staedtler Triplus Pen (0.3) in Gray, Light Gray, Brown, Red, Turquoise

 "It's the OMG moments.
 That's why Amy's classes rock.
 She explains things that you've maybe noticed before but never thought much about.
 I love it!"